BorisKozo/extensibility.js/README.md

 ### 0.4.1 -> 0.4.2

 * added the _isEnabled_ property for path level to disable an entire path in the manifest
+* added some new initialization events
+* fixed bug where conditions were not properly initialized from the manifest
+* updated documentation regarding conditions

 ### 0.4.0 -> 0.4.1